 South side: Playground, HUB Restaurant, Elvira’s, Tucson Olive Central, and Got All Your Marbles’ changeable jewelry;

 At the Southeast corner of Congress and South 6th Avenue there is a real old-time newsstand worth checking out.
 Turn the corner and walk into Johnny Gibson’s Downtown Market.
 This is a favorite place for great sandwiches, salad bar, and fresh fish – right in Downtown!
-They have a nice selection of beer on tap to be enjoyed in the sunny courtyard.
-And the biggest ceiling fan in all of Arizona!
+They have a nice selection of craft beer on tap to be enjoyed in the sunny courtyard.

 Back to Congress

 Continue West on Congress.
-Across the way: Hydra for steampunk, burlesque, and alternative fashion.
-On the South side of Congress you will pass Wig O-Rama, and Batch Café & Bar (donuts and whisky, oh my!).
+On the South side of Congress you will pass Batch Café & Bar (donuts and whisky, oh my!) and Ten55 Brewing.
 Cross Scott Avenue and head towards Stone Avenue on the North side.
 You will likely want to check out Krikawa Jewelry.
-At the Northwest corner of Stone and Congress, check out Desert Bloom for an assortment of fun clothing, jewelry, and gifts.
+At the Northwest corner of Stone and Congress, check out the historic Fox Tucson Theatre, and Desert Bloom for an assortment of fun clothing, jewelry, and gifts.